Skip to content

 The single metric most property investors learn first

 Capitalisation rate (cap rate) is the property investment world's equivalent of dividend yield: annual net operating income divided by the property's value.
 A property generating 15,000 net annual income worth 300,000 has a cap rate of 5%.
-Cap rate is the standardised comparison measure across property investments — it lets you compare a 250,000 HMO in against a 1.2m office in on an apples-to-apples basis.
+Cap rate is the standardised comparison measure across property investments — it lets you compare a 250,000 multi-let against a 1.2m office block on an apples-to-apples basis.
 The calculator above produces the number; the commentary below is about how to use it intelligently.

 What "net operating income" includes

 Cap rate's credibility depends on NOI being calculated honestly.
 Real NOI = gross rent - vacancy allowance - operating expenses.
-Operating expenses include: property management fees (typically 8-12% of rent if using a manager), repairs and maintenance (budget 5-10% of rent), insurance, local property tax (if landlord-paid), service charges, ground rent (for leasehold).
+Operating expenses include: property management fees (typically 8-12% of rent if using a manager), repairs and maintenance (budget 5-10% of rent), insurance, local property taxes (where the landlord pays them), service charges, and ground rent where leasehold tenure applies.
 NOI excludes: mortgage payments (separate from the property itself), income tax on rental profits, capital expenditures that extend property life (new roof, kitchen replacement).
 Getting these categorisations right matters — inflating NOI by omitting costs inflates cap rate and makes bad deals look good.

 Cap rate benchmarks by property type

-HMO (House in Multiple Occupation): 7-12%.
-Higher yields compensate for more management overhead and regulatory complexity.
+Multi-tenant or room-let residential: roughly 6-10%.
+Higher headline yields compensate for heavier management overhead and regulatory complexity.

 Cap rate vs yield vs ROI